 No. Early Decision students who are offered the Spring Admit are no longer bound by the conditions of the Early Decision program.
 If admitted to the College for the Spring semester, Spring Admit students may choose to explore other college options.
 Enrollment in the Spring semester will be secured when the Office of Admission receives an enrollment deposit by May 1st.

 While the admission committee may consider Spring Admit students for Fall semester admittance, this situation is rather unlikely.
 Should there be a change of status, a student would be notified in the summer, after the May 1st deposit date.
 Therefore, enrollment decisions must be based on the assumption of Spring enrollment.

 Although Franklin & Marshall College does not seek to direct a specific course of study for the gap Fall, we nevertheless provide guidance to students admitted via the Spring Admit.
 The options for the fall include domestic or international service and study.
 Spring Admit students work closely with an experienced faculty advisor to craft a program of study, work, or travel that is meaningful and rewarding.
-Additionally, F&M provides assistance from the Office of International Programs and Office of Career Services.
+Additionally, F&M provides assistance from the Office of International Programs and Office of Student & Post-Graduate Development.

 Options for the “Gap Fall” include: